Skip to main content

 Possess the desired electrical properties

 Good electrical characteristics are a basic requirement to avoid signal integrity issues.
 PI provides suitable insulation with the dielectric constant varying between 2.78 and 3.48 at 1Hz.
-It also has lower dielectric loss that ranges from 0.01 to 0.03 at 1Hz.
+It also has a lower dielectric loss that ranges from 0.01 to 0.03 at 1Hz.
 It also exhibits transparency in microwave circuits, and is resistant to radiation.

 Signal Integrity eBook - Cover Image